 Certified application counselor organizations are formally contracted partners with MNsure.
 To become a partner, organizations must submit an application.
 MNsure will accept applications on a rolling basis.
 Applications are reviewed in the order received.

-Organizations are notified of the outcome of their application.
+Organizations will be notified of the outcome of their application.
 If approved, a contract will be sent to the organization for review and signature.